harveyt/moysetutoring/content/post/WellingtonRoad.md

 As he carefully chooses some vegetables for Jessie, he wonders how this will all end.
 Hopefully, a vaccine can be produced before the death toll reaches horrific numbers.
 He takes time to thank the woman at the check-out for her help, and loads the car with several bags.
-He gives Jessie a quick call to let her know he is on his way; they barely met Jessie before Covid hit, but she has been a delight to get to know.
+He gives Jessie a quick call to let her know he is on his way.
+Funny how they barely met Jessie before Covid hit, but she has been a delight to get to know.
 Now they have quite the grocery routine going so that she doesn't need to go to the supermarket and run the risk of getting Covid.
 Chris keeps forgetting that she is 93 - she seems to have the mind and attitude of someone several decades younger.

 Back home, Rose is singing along to *Radio 2* as she zips through another pair of scrubs - this time from a duvet cover donated by Jules at number 4.
 "Look at this one, Chris," Rose calls from the